kuangyu0801/seminar-ws20/README.md

 (3) the data quality dimensions,
 (4) the types of data

-- 2.1.
+## 2.1.
 Common Phases and Steps

 In the most general case, the sequence of activities of a data quality methodology is composed of three phases:
-(1) State reconstruction, which is aimed at collecting contextual information on orga- nizational processes and services, data collections and related management proce- dures, quality issues and corresponding costs; this phase can be skipped if contextual information is available from previous analyses.
+- (1) State reconstruction, which is aimed at collecting contextual information on orga- nizational processes and services, data collections and related management proce- dures, quality issues and corresponding costs; this phase can be skipped if contextual information is available from previous analyses.
-(2) Assessment/measurement, which measures the quality of data collections along rel- evant quality dimensions; the term measurement is used to address the issue of measuring the value of a set of data quality dimensions.
+- (2) Assessment/measurement, which measures the quality of data collections along rel- evant quality dimensions; the term measurement is used to address the issue of measuring the value of a set of data quality dimensions.
 The term assessment is used when such measurements are compared to reference values, in order to enable a diagnosis of quality.
 The term assessment is adopted in this article, consistent with the majority of methodologies, which stress the importance of the causes of poor data quality.
-(3) Improvement concerns the selection of the steps, strategies, and techniques for reaching new data quality targets.
+- (3) Improvement concerns the selection of the steps, strategies, and techniques for reaching new data quality targets.

 **_（把phases跟steps製圖）_**

 The steps of the assessment phase are:

-— data analysis, which examines data schemas and performs interviews to reach a complete understanding of data and related architectural and management rules;
+- data analysis, which examines data schemas and performs interviews to reach a complete understanding of data and related architectural and management rules;
-— DQ requirements analysis, which surveys the opinion of data users and administra- tors to identify quality issues and set new quality targets;
+- DQ requirements analysis, which surveys the opinion of data users and administrators to identify quality issues and set new quality targets;
-— identification of critical areas, which selects the most relevant databases and data flows to be assessed quantitatively;
+- identification of critical areas, which selects the most relevant databases and data flows to be assessed quantitatively;
-— process modeling, which provides a model of the processes producing or updating data;
+- process modeling, which provides a model of the processes producing or updating data;
-— measurement of quality, which selects the quality dimensions affected by the quality issues identified in the DQ requirements analysis step and defines corresponding metrics; measurement can be objective when it is based on quantitative metrics, or subjective, when it is based on qualitative evaluations by data administrators and users.
+- measurement of quality, which selects the quality dimensions affected by the quality issues identified in the DQ requirements analysis step and defines corresponding metrics; measurement can be objective when it is based on quantitative metrics, or subjective, when it is based on qualitative evaluations by data administrators and users.

+The steps of the improvement phase are:
+- evaluation of costs, which estimates the direct and indirect costs of data quality;
+- assignment of process responsibilities, which identifies the process owners and defines their responsibilities on data production and management activities;
+- assignment of data responsibilities, which identifies the data owners and defines their data management responsibilities;
+- identification of the causes of errors, which identifies the causes of quality problems;
+- selection of strategies and techniques, which identifies all the data improvement strategies and corresponding techniques, that comply with contextual knowledge, quality objectives, and budget constraints;
+- design of data improvement solutions, which selects the most effective and efficient strategy and related set of techniques and tools to improve data quality;
+- process control, which defines check points in the data production processes, to mon- itor quality during process execution;
+- process redesign, which defines the process improvement actions that can deliver corresponding DQ improvements;
+- improvement management, which defines new organizational rules for data quality;
+- improvement monitoring, which establishes periodic monitoring activities that pro- vide feedback on the results of the improvement process and enables its dynamic tuning.

-Note that in all the steps of the assessment phase, a relevant role is played by meta- data that store complementary information on data for a variety of purposes, including data quality.
+Note that in all the steps of the assessment phase, a relevant role is played by metadata that store complementary information on data for a variety of purposes, including data quality.
 Metadata often provide the information necessary to understand data and/or evaluate them.

-- 2.2.
-Strategies and Techniques
-- 2.3.
-Dimensions
-- 2.4.
-Costs
-- 2.5.
-Types of Data
-- 2.6.
-Types of Information Systems

 ## 2.2 Strategies and Techniques

-### 2.2.2 Strategies
+### 2.2.1 Strategies
+data-driven strategies:
+- (1) acquisition of new data, which improves data by acquiring higher-quality data to replace the values that raise quality problems;
+- (2) standardization (or normalization), which replaces or complements nonstandard data values with corresponding values that comply with the standard.
+For example, nicknames are replaced with corresponding names, for example, Bob with Robert, and abbreviations are replaced with corresponding full names, for example, Channel Str. with Channel Street.
+- (3) Record linkage, which identifies that data representations in two (or multiple) tables that might refer to the same real-world object;
+- (4) data and schema integration, which define a unified view of the data provided by heterogeneous data sources.
+Integration has the main purpose of allowing a user to access the data stored by heterogeneous data sources through a unified view of these data.
+In distributed, cooperative, and P2P information systems (see Section 2.6), data sources are characterized by various kinds of heterogeneities that can be generally classified into (1) technological heterogeneities, (2) schema het- erogeneities, and (3) instance-level heterogeneities.
+Technological heterogeneities are due to the use of products by different vendors, employed at various lay- ers of an information and communication infrastructure.
+Schema heterogeneities are primarily caused by the use of (1) different data models, as in the case of a source that adopts the relational data model and a different source that adopts the XML data model, and (2) different representations for the same object, such as two relational sources that represent an object as a table and an attribute.
+Instance-level heterogeneities are caused by different, conflicting data values pro- vided by distinct sources for the same objects.
+For instance, this type of hetero- geneity can be caused by independent and poorly coordinated processes that feed the different data sources.
+Data integration must face all the types of these listed heterogeneities.
+- (5) Source trustworthiness, which selects data sources on the basis of the quality of their data;
+- (6) error localization and correction, which identify and eliminate data quality errors by detecting the records that do not satisfy a given set of quality rules.
+These tech- niques are mainly studied in the statistical domain.
+Compared to elementary data, aggregate statistical data, such as average, sum, max, and so forth are less sensitive to possibly erroneous probabilistic localization and correction of values.
+Techniques for error localization and correction have been proposed for inconsistencies, incom- plete data, and outliers [Dasu and Johnson 2003]; [Batini and Scannapieco 2006].
+- (7) Cost optimization, defines quality improvement actions along a set of dimensions by minimizing costs. process-driven strategies:

+- Process control inserts checks and control procedures in the data production process when: (1) new data are created, (2) data sets are updated, or (3) new data sets are accessed by the process.
+In this way, a reactive strategy is applied to data modification events, thus avoiding data degradation and error propagation.
+- Process redesign redesigns processes in order to remove the causes of poor quality and introduces new activities that produce data of higher quality.
+If process redesign is radical, this technique is referred to as business process reengineering [Hammer and Champy 2001]; [Stoica et al. 2003].

+.
+The comparison focuses on:
+- (1) acquisition of new data,
+- (2) record linkage,
+- (3) error localization and correction,
+- (4) process control, and (5) process redesign techniques.

-### 2.2.1 Techniques
+### 2.2.2 Techniques

+ - Column analysis: Number of (unique) values and the number of instances per value as percentage from the total number of instances in that column
+ - Cross-domain analysis
+ - Data validation
+ - Domain analysis
+ - Lexical analysis
+ - Matching algorithms: identify duplicates
+ - Primary key and foreign key analysis (PK/FK analysis) : are good candidates for a PK/FK
+ - Schema matching: two attributes are semantically equivalent
+ - Semantic profiling

-## Data Type
+## 2.3 Data Type

 The ultimate goal of a DQ methodology is the analysis of data that, in general, describe real world objects in a format that can be stored, retrieved, and processed by a software procedure, and communicated through a network.
 In the field of data quality, most authors either implicitly or explicitly distinguish three types of data: